Hekia Parata: Don Brash leadership of the National Party

 In a speech given by the National Party leader Don Brash to the Orewa Rotary Club on 27 January 2004, he spoke on the perceived "Māori racial separatism" in New Zealand.
 The speech, while being suggested as the main reason for a major surge in public support for the National Party (after their 2002 election provided the party's worst ever result), was displeasing to Parata and other Māori members of the National Party.
 Parata was reported as saying "this is taking the party back to the past.
 The views expressed [in the speech] marginalise New Zealand into a small island of rednecks".
-Nevertheless, Parata did not leave National and Brash was eventually replaced as leader of National (after quitting as leader) in 2006 by John Key.
+In an opinion published by The Dominion Post on 29 January 2004, Parata wrote, "I am ashamed to have stood for a party that has departed so far from its founding principles," arguing that Brash confuses Māori ethnicity with Māori culture and that Māori rights are based on iwi rights, not on race.
+She also argued for the protection of indigenous Māori culture.
+Despite these criticisms, Parata did not leave National, although she did not run again for National until 2008, after Brash had been replaced as leader by John Key.

 Parata's husband Wira Gardiner described the situation for him and Parata during this period in a 2008 interview: "We seriously contemplated whether the National Party was ever going to be the party for us...but in the end we didn't abandon it, we just went to sleep for a while."
 Reflecting back on this period in 2010, Parata said: "I didn't consider them wilderness years; I had a particular disagreement with a particular person and his outlook at the time."

-2008 general election
+Member of Parliament

 Having neither appeared as a candidate for an electorate, nor on the National Party list for the 2005 general election, Parata returned to politics, being selected as the National Party candidate in the Mana electorate for the 2008 election.
 Although losing to the incumbent Labour MP Luamanuvao Winnie Laban, she performed better than the National Party candidate in the 2005 election, Chris Finlayson, as well as an increased party vote percentage from three years previously.

-In spite of the electorate result, Parata was elected to Parliament as a list MP, having been ranked 36 on the National Party List.
+In spite of the electorate result, Parata was elected to Parliament as a list MP, having been ranked 36 on the National Party list.

-Member of Parliament

 In her maiden speech, Parata alluded to her great-great-grandfather Tame Parata, who was an MP in the Southern Māori electorate for the Liberal Party from 1885 to 1911, in addition to her tupuna (ancestor) Āpirana Ngata: